MORSE KEYS COLLECTION

 PLEASE MAKE YOUR COMMENTS AND E-MAIL THEM

 The telegraph that won the second world

-It's a J-38 key mounted on a black bakelite base with extra terminals
+It's a J-38 key mounted on a black bakelite base, and made by Lionel Corporation, New York.

 Purchased and received from somewhere in California, USA